-The Master of Science in Anesthesia Program in Washington is located at Union Center Plaza alongside the U.S. Department of Education within the CNN Building.
+The Master of Science in Anesthesia Program in Washington is located at One Dupont Circle alongside the American Council on Education and the National Center of Higher Education.

 The MSA Offices

 Our Learning Environments

-In addition to administrative and faculty offices, the suite also contains designated classroom space where didactic lectures and distance learning classes, which include the pharmacology and physiology coursework that MSA students complete with their peers in Cleveland and Houston, are held.
+In addition to administrative and faculty offices, the suite also contains designated classroom space where didactic lectures and distance learning classes, which include the pharmacology and physiology coursework that MSA students complete with their peers in Cleveland, Houston, and Austin.
 The space also contains a student lounge and kitchenette, a computer bank, and a small library.

 Additionally, the simulation laboratory is housed in the suite.
 The lab is maintained by our director of simulation in Washington and certified anesthesiologist assistants, who oversee and operate the simulations.
 Designed to look and feel like an operating room, the lab experience allows students to hone their anesthesia care techniques through participating in real-world scenarios.
 The lab is a central component of the Master of Science in Anesthesia curriculum.

 The CWRU MSA Program in Washington incorporates four sessions with a counselor into student coursework to emphasize mental health and wellness, and to ensure students are prepared to deal with difficult situations in the operating room.

-The Washington offices are located less than ten miles from the United States Capitol and the National Mall.
+The Washington offices are located less than three miles from the United States Capitol and the National Mall.
 The proximity has allowed an emphasis on advocacy to develop naturally within the program, and many MSA students are passionate about supporting local and national legislation for the expansion of the profession specifically and for healthcare generally.